Are there Advantages to Using Cast Iron Cookware?

-Should you be using cast iron for your cooking or is it just a bunch of hype?
+Should you be using cast iron cookware for your everyday cooking?

 Simply put, it is a durable, heavy-duty cookware made of cast iron.
 It gets its recognition for its ability to retain heat and maintain high temperatures for long periods of time.

-Most cast iron cookware comes pre-seasoned from the manufacturer to prevent sticking.
-This means you can use the pans right away without having to treat them.
+Conveniently, most cast iron cookware comes pre-seasoned from the manufacturer to prevent sticking.
+In other words, this means you can use the pans right away without having to treat them.

 However, the seasoning does weaken and wear out over time and will need to be reapplied.
-With proper maintenance, cast iron cookware can last a lifetime and is often passed down through generations.
+Importantly, with proper maintenance, cast iron cookware can last a lifetime and is often passed down through generations.

 Cast iron cookware has been around thousands of years.
 In 1707, a man by the name of Abraham Darby developed an inexpensive method for casting iron into somewhat thin pots and kettles to be used over an open fire.